 Residential instruction occurs in a classroom setting throughout the year at various Southern States University locations.
-Students are encouraged to visit our website at www.ssu-us.org to view the current course schedule.
-Once enrolled, students may consult with their instructors outside of the classroom during their office hours, and will be encouraged to use SSU's on-campus and virtual libraries, and local public libraries to find resources and information they need as they progress through their individual program of study.
+Students are encouraged to visit our website at www.ssu.edu to view the current course schedule.
+Once enrolled, students are encouraged to use SSU's on-campus and virtual libraries, and local public libraries to find resources and information they need as they progress through their individual program of study.

 SSU offers the following programs in a classroom setting: